Marijuana ad complicates delivery of small Alaska newspaper

-JUNEAU, Alaska — A small Alaska newspaper is scrambling to distribute papers after the U.S. Postal Service refused shipment over a marijuana ad.
+JUNEAU, Alaska — A small Alaska newspaper is scrambling to distribute papers after the U.S. Postal Service raised questions about a marijuana ad.

 Jenny-Marie Stryker is a reporter with the Chilkat Valley News in Haines.
 She says a new marijuana business took out the ad.